UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: UTOPIA Method

-Such a $c$ always exists when the distribution of $(X, Y)$ is continuous since the probability on the left-hand side goes to $0$ as $c$ goes to $0$, goes to $1$ as $c$ goes to $\infty$.
+Such a $c$ always exists as soon as the distribution of $(X, Y)$ is continuous since the probability on the left-hand side goes to $0$ as $c$ goes to $0$, goes to $1$ as $c$ goes to $\infty$.
 In other words, any positive function can be converted to a prediction interval with $(1-\alpha)$ coverage guarantee just by a simple re-scaling.
+However, this procedure is not efficient as some choices of $f$ may lead to unnecessarily large prediction intervals.
+Therefore, one should ideally construct a prediction interval with a small width and adequate coverage, which leads to the following optimization problem: